 Who are the Pillars of Eternity 2 companions?

-This time around, Obsidian are cognisant of the need to allow companions time to develop - giving them a longer stretch of the game to mature in their characters and relationships.
-At the beginning of production, Sawyer came up with a system to tag certain types of behaviour and attitudes in conversation - so that companions can react to them in the moment and over lengthier periods.
+Still, Obsidian are bullish about the pre-built cast.
+They say they are cognisant of the need to allow companions time to develop – giving them a longer stretch of the game to mature in their characters and relationships.
+At the beginning of production, Sawyer came up with a system to tag certain types of behaviour and attitudes in conversation – so that companions can react to them in the moment and over lengthier periods.

 On the combat front, Pillars 2 won’t make use of the party combos that featured so heavily in Tyranny combat.
 There’s a reason for that: while Tyranny introduced a small number of companions who interlocked in very specific ways, Pillars will instead encourage players to experiment with its 11-class spread of abilities.